 Indexing is when itch.io makes your project available on our Search and Browse pages.
 A quick way to check if your project is indexed is to search for it directly by the full title.

 Publishing a project is simple and can be done by the project creator (or anyone who has permission to edit the page).
-From the project’s edit page, scroll to the Visibility & access section located on the bottom and select the Public option.
+From the project’s edit page, scroll to the Visibility & access section located at the bottom and select the Public option.
 After saving your page, your project is published.
 Published projects can be accessed by anyone from your profile page, directly by URL, and your followers can find the project in their feeds & email notifications.

-Indexing is generally available to all developers, assuming your account is in good standing and you aren’t abusing or creating low quality pages.
-In order to be indexed there are a few baseline requirements:
+Indexing is generally available to all developers, assuming your account is in good standing and you aren’t abusing or creating low-quality pages.
+In order to be indexed, there are a few baseline requirements:

 Additionally, please review our Quality Guidelines for specific rules about how you should and shouldn’t use your itch.io page.
 Creating spammy pages, using disruptive imagery, purposefully being obnoxious, faking comments/views/downloads, abusing tags, or having confusing or misleading instructions/content may result in a moderator deindexing your page.
 This type of moderation is rare and happens at the discretion of our team for very clear offenses.
 Please be respectful of the people who may be visiting your page and you shouldn’t have any issues.
 If you feel like you may have been affected please contact us through our support page.

-There are a few other automated checks (eg. our spam detector) which may delay your page from being indexed, but are generally pretty rare.
+There are a few other automated checks (e.g., our spam detector) which may delay your page from being indexed, but these are generally pretty rare.
 If you find your page isn’t immediately indexed, then we ask that you wait a bit before reporting it.
 As always, a published page is fully functional and accessible directly by URL and from your profile.
-We recommend immediately telling your people about your page as soon as it’s published, even if it may not be indexed yet.
+We recommend immediately telling your audience about your page as soon as it’s published, even if it may not be indexed yet.
 This will help you surface in our browse pages when it does become indexed.

 Here’s a quick list of things to review if you're having trouble finding your project.

-If you've gone through all the following and you believe your project still isn’t indexed then please contact us through our support page.
+If you've gone through all the following and you believe your project still isn’t indexed, then please contact us through our support page.